k61n/openhkl/doc/sphinx/workflow.rst

    :width: 100.0%

 If a shape is not assigned, the predicted peak retains its default shape (spherical), which will be grossly inaccurate.
+Note that the above window can be opened by double clicking on a peak in the detector image.

 .. _sec_refine: